-There are a number of reasons why you may want to use this summary box.
-Our top four reasons are below:
+There are a number of reasons why you may want to use manager summaries within your reviews.
+Our top four reasons are outlined below!

 1. To summarize the in-person meeting had between a manager and direct report